EmmanuelOga/plangs2/README.md

 - [ ] Add a "short description", since desc. of many plangs is too long.
 - [ ] Revise data: tags: better-c, educational.

-- [ ] Update site generator to cover new URLs.

 ## TODO

 - [ ] Tweak backdrop-filter in Safari.